 For simplicity’s sake, you can think of EEAT as credibility.
-In other words, are you credible enough to write about (and rank well) for your subject?
+In other words, are you credible enough to write about (and rank well) your subject?
 Some subjects require less EEAT than others.
 For example, while always beneficial, more hobby-orientated subjects like handcrafting do not require as much credibility as finances and health.

-Regardless of the strength to which EEAT is present in your niche, SEOs agree that it’s a critical element for ranking – and is only bound to becoming more prominent.
+Regardless of the strength to which EEAT is present in your niche, SEOs agree that it’s a critical element for ranking – and is only bound to become more prominent.
 As such, you need to implement it on your website as well.

 In practical terms, this means showcasing your credibility by having dedicated pages for your authors.
 There, you can (and should) showcase as much credible material as possible – from education and certifications to previous work experience and collaborations with authoritative figures in your niche.